jamietanna/sarahseewhy.github.io/_posts/2019-02-15-reflection-week-7.md

 I'll write a longer post about this soon.

-Recently, I got a [github project](https://github.com/sarahseewhy/meeting-tracker) going and on my 20% time this week I started playing around with a python script to retrieve data about events.
+I got a [github project](https://github.com/sarahseewhy/meeting-tracker) going and on my 20% time this week I started playing around with a python script to retrieve data about events.
 It was a neat experience.

 I followed a quick start [tutorial](https://developers.google.com/calendar/quickstart/python) provided by Google which only required a one line change to finally get it off the ground.

-The whole thing is still very much work in progress but I want to get in the habit of showing off work that's not "done" let alone "perfect".
+The whole thing is still very much a work in progress but I want to get in the habit of showing off work that's not "done" let alone "perfect".

 There was a thought-provoking [article in the New York Times](https://www.nytimes.com/2019/02/07/opinion/sunday/girls-school-confidence.html) about how girls learn to believe they need something to be "perfect" before it's "done":